adamecius/linqt/utilities/wannier2sparse/README.md

-Wannier2Sparse which allow for creating tight-binding operators from Wannier90 outputs.
+Wannier2Sparse is a package that allows for creating tight-binding operators from Wannier90 outputs.

-From Wannier90, we used
+From Wannier90, we use:

 (i) The wannier hamiltonian.
 A file created from Wannier90 which usually have the following sufixx _hr.dat, and that contains the Hamiltonian of the system in the following format: